gnosis/dex-research/dFusion/dFusion.rst

 A specification developed by Gnosis.

-The following specification describes a scalable fully decentralized exchange with decentralized order matching.
+The following specification describes a scalable, fully decentralized exchange with decentralized order matching.
-Scalability is achieved by storing only hashed information onchain and allowing any bonded party to propose state-transitions.
+Scalability is achieved by storing only hashed information on-chain and allowing any bonded party to propose state-transitions.
-Predefined on-chain verification smart contracts allow any client to generate fraud proofs and thereby revert invalid state transitions.
+Pre-deployed on-chain verification smart contracts allow any client to generate fraud proofs and thereby revert invalid state transitions.

 Orders are matched in a batch auction with an arbitrage-free price clearing technique developed by Gnosis: `Uniform Clearing Prices <https://github.com/gnosis/dex-research/blob/master/BatchAuctionOptimization/batchauctions.pdf>`_.

 Summary
 =======

-The envisioned exchange will enable **K** (in the magnitue of 2**24) accounts to trade via limit orders between **T** (in the magnitude of 2**10) predefined ERC20 tokens.
+The envisioned exchange will enable **K** (in the magnitude of 2^24) accounts to trade via limit orders between **T** (in the magnitude of 2^10) predefined ERC20 tokens.
-Limit orders are collected onchain in an orderstream and subsets of these orders are matched in batches, with each batch containing up to **M** (in the magnitude of 2**10) orders.
+Limit orders are collected on-chain in an orderstream and subsets of these orders are matched in batches, with each batch containing up to **M** (in the magnitude of 2^10) orders.
 Orders within a batch can be matched directly (e.g. an order trading token A for B against another order trading token B for A) or in arbitrarily long "ringtrades" (e.g. an order trading token A for B, with another one trading token B for C, with a third one trading token C for A).

 The matching process is decentralized.